 So by modulating the pulse width over each successive half wave, the RMS voltage across the motor phases can be controlled.
 The resultant variable RMS voltage allows the VFD to vary the amount of current flowing between motor phases.
 The current waveform produced through the PWM process is also influenced by the IGBT switching frequency.

-The IGBT switching frequency refers to the rate of the on/off switching if the individual IGBT’s.
+The IGBT switching frequency refers to the rate of the on/off switching of the individual IGBTs.
 Typical switching frequencies used are 4kHz, 8kHz, and even up to 16kHz.
-A higher switching rate will provide a cleaner waveform to the motor as there will be more pulses over each half wave.
+A higher switching rate will provide a cleaner waveform to the motor as there will be more pulses over each half-wave.

 In addition to the motor torque (current), the motor speed (frequency) can also be controlled by utilizing PWM.
 By changing the period of the voltage pulses which induce the current in the motor phases the resulting output current waveform frequency can be changed.